 Statute of Limitations for Errors of Commission

-While liability does not impact a plaintiff’s ability to recover, failure to abide by the state’s statute of limitations could bar a plaintiff from seeking damages.
-New York law states that plaintiffs must file a claim within two years and six months from the date of their injury.
-If the claim is not filed within the set time frame, harmed individuals may lose their right to receive compensation for their damages.
+While liability does not affect a plaintiff’s ability to recover compensation, failing to abide by the state’s statute of limitations could prevent them from seeking damages.
+Under New York law, plaintiffs must file a claim within two years and six months from the date of their injury.
+If they fail to do so within this timeframe, they may lose their right to seek compensation for their damages.

 However, special circumstances may extend the statute of limitations.
 For example, patients with surgical instruments or supplies left inside of them have only one year from the date of discovery to file their legal claim.

 To ensure the proper filing of a claim, those who suspect improper medical care may wish to contact a local errors of commission lawyer in Troy relatively soon after care.
-This would allow an attorney to fully investigate a claim and collect current evidence, such as recent testimony, before bringing forth a claim.
+This would allow an attorney to fully investigate a claim and collect current evidence, such as recent testimony, before filing the claim.

 Call a Troy Errors of Commission Attorney